The State of AI Agent Hosting in 2026

 - Infrastructure is a commodity, not a competitive advantage

-The same pattern played out with web hosting (Heroku, Vercel), databases (PlanetScale, Supabase), and now agent hosting (HostAgentes).
+The same pattern played out with web hosting (Heroku, Vercel), managed databases (PlanetScale, Supabase), and now AI agent hosting (HostAgentes).

-Single agents are giving way to multi-agent systems — specialized agents that collaborate on complex tasks.
+Single agents are giving way to multi-agent systems — specialized agents collaborating on complex tasks.
 This trend drives demand for:

 - Shared memory across agents